hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/13-APISDN.md

 ## The Eastbound API

 - The Eastbound API overview
-  - interface btw controller and other applications
+  - interface btw controller and other applications, in particular, notification
   - sending data out of a SDN solution to social media or DB
   - Webhook: push notification/alert system
   - sending notification on events to an API endpoint specified